brian-y06/puppeteer/docs/troubleshooting.md

 #     browser.launch({executablePath: 'google-chrome-stable'})
 # ENV PUPPETEER_SKIP_DOWNLOAD true

+# Create a new working directory and copy local files to the directory
+WORKDIR /app
+COPY . .

 # Install puppeteer so it's available in the container.
 RUN npm init -y &&  \
     npm i puppeteer \